mmbman/Katagiri/1984-03-21-Mindfulness-Talk-1.md

 [Previous](1982-12-15-Blue-Cliff-Record-Case-37) \|
 [Next](1985-06-22-Introduction-to-Buddhism)

+### Summary

-#### Katagiri Roshi discusses the Four Foundation of Mindfulness, adding his commentary on the “Thirty-seven Elements of Bodhi” (*Sanjūshichi-bon-bodai-bunpō*) chapter of Zen Master Dogen’s *Shobogenzo*, which explains traditional Buddhist teachings in Mahayana terms.
+Katagiri Roshi discusses the Four Foundation of Mindfulness, adding his commentary on the “Thirty-seven Elements of Bodhi” (*Sanjūshichi-bon-bodai-bunpō*) chapter of Zen Master Dogen’s *Shobogenzo*, which explains traditional Buddhist teachings in Mahayana terms.
 He begins with the first foundation: contemplation of the body as “impure”.
 Along the way, he discusses how *samatha* (tranquility) and *vipassana* (insight) function together, and weighs in on the practice of meditating on the decomposition of human corpses.
 Also: why the word “Zen” is overused.

 (Transcriber’s Note: Although Katagiri Roshi uses the word *impure*, it may be helpful to substitute *not pure*, which carries less of a moral connotation in the West.
 The Nishijima & Cross translation of the Shobogenzo chapter in question uses *not pure*.
 Some of this talk appears in Chapter 9 of *The Light That Shines Through Infinity*, in the section “Dogen’s Not-Pure Body”.)

-#### This talk is split into three files in the audio archive: [Part 1](#part-1), [Part 2](#part-2), and [Part 3](#part-3).
+**This talk is split into three files in the audio archive: [Part 1](#part-1), [Part 2](#part-2), and [Part 3](#part-3).**

-### Part 1
+### Transcript – Part 1

 <a href="https://www.mnzencenter.org/uploads/2/9/5/8/29581455/dk19840321a.mp3" target="_blank">Listen to Part 1 of this talk on mnzencenter.org</a>